nish-ahmd/Web-development-project/ReadMe.txt

   These links can be replaced with links to localhost server when implementing sql or preferrably mongo db.

-> Still have to create the page which displays the links to lectures from student account and the page that displays and lets teachers upload new links

 ------------------------------------------------------------------------------------------
 <<--What needs doing?-->>

 > implement form validation and databinding

 > Make changes to styles

-> Create the final pages written in 'status' section

 > i have commented on other changes to be made within the source code